opengeospatial/geoparquet/format-specs/geoparquet.md

 #### geometry_type

-This optional field captures the geometry type(s) of the geometries in the column, when known.
+This field captures the geometry type(s) of the geometries in the column, when known.
 Accepted geometry types are: "Point", "LineString", "Polygon", "MultiPoint", "MultiLineString", "MultiPolygon", "GeometryCollection".